curi/fi/docs/pub-drafts/how-do-you-test-a-partial-explanation-of-tourettes.md

 ---
-title: 2020-08-04 How do you test a partial explanation of Tourette's?
+title: "2020-08-04 How do you test a partial explanation of Tourette's?"
 date: 2020-08-04
 author: Max Kaye
 layout: post